Sara Dylan: As subject of songs

 Jacques Levy, who co-wrote many songs on Desire, has recalled how Dylan and Sara were estranged when he recorded this song in July 1975.
 Sara happened to visit the studio that evening and Dylan "sang 'Sara' to his wife as she watched from the other side of the glass...
 It was extraordinary.
 You could have heard a pin drop.
 She was absolutely stunned by it," said Levy.
 According to Larry Sloman, Dylan turned to Sara just before beginning the song, and stated, "This one's for you."

 The songs on Dylan's 1975 album Blood on the Tracks have been described by several of Dylan's biographers and critics as arising from the tension as his marriage to Sara collapsed.
 The album was recorded soon after the couple's initial separation.
 Dylan biographers Robert Shelton and Clinton Heylin have cautioned against interpreting the album as naked autobiography, arguing that Blood on the Tracks works on many levels—musical, spiritual, poetic—as well as a personal confession.
 Dylan himself denied at the time of the album's release that Blood on the Tracks was autobiographical, but Jakob Dylan has said, "When I'm listening to 'Subterranean Homesick Blues' I'm grooving along just like you.
 But when I'm listening to Blood On The Tracks, that's about my parents."

 Heylin has quoted Steven Soles saying that, in 1977, Dylan came over unannounced to his apartment and played him ten or twelve songs that were "very dark, very intense" dealing with his bitterness over the divorce.
 Soles adds that none of these songs were ever recorded.

 In addition to Blonde on Blonde, Blood on the Tracks, and Desire, some critics have suggested Sara Dylan is the inspiration for other works.
 Both Clinton Heylin and Andy Gill have connected Sara to "Love Minus Zero/No Limit" recorded in January 1965.
 Gill writes that this song expresses admiration for Sara's "Zen-like equanimity: unlike most of the women he met, she wasn't out to impress him or interrogate him about his lyrics."
 Heylin also credits Sara Dylan as the inspiration for "She Belongs to Me" (from 1965's Bringing It All Back Home) and "Abandoned Love" (recorded during the Desire sessions, but not released until the Biograph box set in 1985).
 Anne Margaret Daniel has noted that "Abandoned Love" was at one time entitled "Sara Part II Abandoned Love."

 In pop culture

-A fictional version of the marriage of Dylan and Sara is featured in the Bob Dylan biopic I'm Not There, where Heath Ledger plays a Dylan-like performer and Charlotte Gainsbourg plays Claire, a character based on a combination of Sara Dylan and Suze Rotolo.
+A fictional portrayal of Sara's marriage to Dylan is featured in Todd Haynes' 2007 Bob Dylan biopic I'm Not There, in which Heath Ledger plays Robbie Clarke, a personification of Dylan as an actor, and Charlotte Gainsbourg plays Claire, a character based on a combination of Sara Dylan and Suze Rotolo.